gsoft-inc/sg-eslint/README.md

 git push origin [yyyy-MM-dd]
 ```

-Once you released the packages, create a [Github release](https://github.com/gsoft-inc/sg-eslint/releases) for the Git tag [yyyy-MM-dd] and list all the changes that has been published.
+After you released the packages, create a [Github release](https://github.com/gsoft-inc/sg-eslint/releases) for the Git tag [yyyy-MM-dd] and list all the changes that has been published.

 ## License